bchugg/bchugg.github.io/_research_notes/entropy_and_clt.md

 Here we'll introduce [some results by Andrew Barron](https://projecteuclid.org/journals/annals-of-probability/volume-14/issue-1/Entropy-and-the-Central-Limit-Theorem/10.1214/aop/1176992632.full) (proved in 1986) that confirm this when $$D$$ is taken to be the KL-divergence.

 Intriguingly, Barron's result supplies an analogy between the CLT and thermodynamics.
 In particular, it relates the concept of information-theoretic relative entropy to thermodynamic entropy.
-The second law of thermodynamics states that closed systems tend towards a state maximum entropy.
+The second law of thermodynamics states that closed systems tend towards a state of maximum entropy.
 Subject to a variance constraint, the normal distribution maximizes information-theoretic entropy.
 Thus, \eqref{eq:abstract_result} may be interpreted as the normalized sum $$S_n$$ converging towards a state of maximum entropy, thereby providing us with an information-theoretic version of the second law.

 Thermodynamics aside, the result is also interesting for several purely statistical reasons.
 For one, it implies the classical CLT since convergence in KL-divergence implies convergence in $$L^1$$ and hence in distribution.
 Second, the proof of Barron's theorem entails several other interesting results, such as a relationship between KL-divergence and the so-called Fisher distance in addition to a separate CLT-like statement for the Fisher distance.
 Finally, Barron's work opens the door to further work connecting information theory and probabilistic limit theorems.